FTC7393/evlib_book/src/intro/setup.md

 ### FTC Framework

-Your entire project is based off the Qualcomm framework.
+Your project is based off the Qualcomm framework.
 To begin a new FTC project, copy all of the code from [the FTC repository](https://github.com/FIRST-Tech-Challenge/FtcRobotController) into your own project.
 You can do this by clicking the "Code" button, then clicking "Download ZIP", as shown.

 ![Download from Github](./setup_github_download.png)

 It is better, though, to use Version Control to do this.
-This is discussed more in the Version Control section (TODO!!).
+If you are familiar with github and have a github account, you can do this by "forking" the FTC repository and using that instead.

-You can then start writing your code in (**and only in**) the `TeamCode/src/main/java` directory.

-In addition, if you open the project in Android Studio and switch to Android project view as shown, you can navigate to `TeamCode/java` to get to the same directory.
+You can then start writing your code in the `TeamCode/src/main/java` directory.
+In Android Studio, you can open this directory by switching from Project to Android view as shown, then navigating to `TeamCode/java`.

 ![Android project view](./setup_android_project_view.png)